The Koger Building

 |Watch our video to learn about the ways you can benefit from a withhold of adjudication.|

-A withhold of adjudication is a unique sentencing option that is available to judges in many criminal cases arising out of Pinellas County.
+Definition of Withhold of Adjudication: A unique sentencing option that is available to judges in many criminal cases arising out of Pinellas County.
 It is intended to give first-time offenders and those with a minimal prior criminal history a second chance by avoiding a formal conviction.
 In a criminal case, the judge, pursuant to Florida Statute 948.01, can order you to serve a a term of probation without formally convicting you of a criminal offense.
 If you abide by the terms of probation, your sentence is complete and you can truthfully state that you were never convicted of the charge.

 Obtaining a Withhold of Adjudication may further allow you to seal your criminal record.
 In order to obtain a withhold of adjudication, your lawyer must persuade the judge to conclude, pursuant to F.S.
 948.01(2) that:

 First time offenders on both felony and misdemeanor charges often qualify for withholds of adjudication.
 But, even some multiple offenders may be eligible.
 Judges have broad power to grant a withhold of adjudication to people, despite their prior record.
 You should consult with an experienced St. Petersburg / Clearwater criminal defense lawyer to find out if your case qualifies for this sentencing option.